camel-tooling/camel-idea-plugin/readme.md

 Currently its only endpoint options in the URI query section which can be edited.
 Its planned to add support for editing the options in the URI context-path section as well.

+### Preference

+The plugin comes with a preference where you can configure global settings for the plugin such as whether to allow downloading camel-catalog over the internet.

 ### Building from source